The Latest: Michigan State trustees plan vote to oust Engler

 EAST LANSING, Mich.
 (AP) — The Latest on the criticism of Michigan State’s president from the Larry Nassar fallout (all times local):

-The chairwoman of Michigan State University’s Board of Trustees says embattled interim school president John Engler “has a decision to make” in the wake of his latest comments about victims of serial sexual abuser Larry Nassar.
+A member of Michigan State University’s Board of Trustees says the school’s interim President John Engler will resign amid enduring public backlash over his comments about the sexual assault victims of former sports doctor Larry Nassar.

-Dianne Byrum told The Associated Press she had a “frank” conversation with Engler Wednesday.
-She stopped short of confirming that she asked him to resign, but said the board is poised to appoint a new interim president at a Thursday meeting.
-She said she had not yet heard back from Engler.
+Joel Ferguson told The Associated Press that board members expect to receive a letter Wednesday providing details of Engler’s resignation, including its effective date.
+He added: “Yes, John is going to resign.”

+Engler has resisted previous calls to step down.
+He took over on an interim basis in February after the previous president resigned amid fallout from the Nassar scandal.

+Nassar molested hundreds of girls and women while employed at Michigan State and is now in prison.

-Engler told The Detroit News last week that women sexually assaulted by the now-imprisoned Nassar have been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”
+In an editorial board meeting last week with The Detroit News, Engler said Nassar’s victims have been in the “spotlight” and are “still enjoying that moment.”

-Byrum said Engler continues to “open wounds for survivors” and hamper the university’s efforts to regain trust and credibility.
+Trustees had scheduled a vote Thursday to oust Engler if he didn’t step down.